bwakedavis/bwakedavis.github.io/content/blog/solidity/index.markdown

 ### Hash Function(Keccak256)

 A cryptographic hash function takes an arbitrary size input and outputs a data of fixed  size.
-It is deterministic, quick to compute the hash, irreversible, small input changes the output significantly and collition resistant.
+It is deterministic, quick to compute the hash, irreversible, small input changes the output significantly and collision resistant.

 ```solidity
 pragma solidity ^0.5.11;